captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Same to you.
 Alright?
-Goodnight, God bless -- take the goddamn dog and get the fuck out.
+Goodnight, God bless—take the goddamn dog and get the fuck out.

 ---